Zihang97/Visual-Question-Answering/Sprint3/Readme.md

 The repeating module in an LSTM contains four interacting layers.

 ### Model Explanation
 LSTM is easier to train than standard RNNs because of its linear error propagation and multiplicative gatings.
-Our model builds directly on top of the LSTM sentence model and is called the “VIS+LSTM”
+This model I found in github builds directly on top of the LSTM sentence model and is called the “VIS+LSTM”
  <img src="picture/VIS+LSTM Model.png" height=300/>
  <p align="middle">
 VIS+LSTM Model